CH-nexDigital/tuto-elastic/README.md

 - HTTPIE

 ## Installations
-In this tutorial, we will install services with Debian Package.
-If you are under Linux or Debian, follow the following steps to install Elasticsearch, Kibana and Logstash.
+In this tutorial, we will install services with the Debian package manager.
+If you are using Debian or Ubuntu, follow the following steps to install Elasticsearch, Kibana and Logstash.

 For other operating systems or installation methods, please refer to this [page](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html) for Elasticsearch installation; this [page](https://www.elastic.co/guide/en/kibana/current/install.html) for installing Kibana and this [page](https://www.elastic.co/guide/en/logstash/current/installing-logstash.html) for Logstash.

-Please adapt the command lines used in this tutorial if you have different installations.

 ```bash